nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 [^2]: The mind might have different centers as well.
 Think focused center and diffused center.
 [^3]: In order to feel this shift more clearly, you need to distinguish between attention and consciousness.
 They are not the same thing.
 Attention is the feeling in your mind that it's focused on something.
 Consciousness is an all encompassing awareness that includes attention.
 [^4]: After a 10 year retreat in the jungles, a well known Zen monk was walking back into his monastery to find two monks arguing under a flag pole.
 One was insisting that the flag is not moving, but the wind is.
 The other, was insisting the opposite, that the wind is not moving, but the flag is.
 The famous monk came up to them and said this.
+[^5]: This one is extremely useful in situations where you feel like your mind has been completely taken over and is contracted.
+Visualize the flag on the flagpole and allow it to represent your state of mind.
+You'll probably see it moving violently.
+Now re-visualize it as flaccid.
+There's no wind to move it and it has no motion.
+Let this new visual represent your mind.
+It'll calm down to represent the flag.
+It's a two way street.
+I use this technique when in hot yoga and my mind is screaming for me to get out of there.